zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     **Example:**

-    In the sample service described in the [Onboarding Overview](onboard-overview.md), the URL of the service is: `http://localhost:8080`.
+    In the sample service described in the [Onboarding Overview](onboard-overview.md#Sample REST API Service), the URL of the service is: `http://localhost:8080`.

-2. Identify all APIs that this service provides that you want to expose through the API Gateway.
+2. Identify API that the service provides that you want to expose through the API Gateway.

     **Example:**

-    In the sample service, this REST API is the one available at the path `/v2` relative to base URL of the service.
-This API is version     2 of the Pet Store API.
+    The API provided by the sample service is a second version of the Pet Store API.
+All the endpoints to be onboarded are available through `http://localhost:8080/v2/` URL.
+This REST API is therefore available at the path `/v2` relative to base URL of the service.
+    There is no version 1 in this case.

 3. Choose the `service ID` of your service.
-The `service ID` identifies the service in the API Gateway.
+The `service ID` identifies the service uniquely in the API Gateway.
 The `service ID` is an alphanumeric string in lowercase ASCII.

     **Example:**

     In the sample service, the `service ID` is `petstore`.

 4. Decide which URL to use to make this API available in the API Gateway.
 This URL is referred to as the gateway URL and is composed of the API type and the major version.
+The usually used types are: api, ui and ws but you can use any valid URL element you want.

     **Example:**

     In the sample service, we provide a REST API.
-The first segment is `/api`.
+The first segment is `/api` as the service provides only REST API.
 To indicate that this is version 2, the second segment is `/v2`.
+This version is required by the gateway.
+If your service doesn't have version use v1 on the Gateway.

 ## Route your API

 After you identify the APIs you want to expose, define the routing of your API.
 Routing is the process of sending requests from the API Gateway to a specific API service.
 Route your API by using the same format as in the following `petstore` example.
+The configuration parameters are explained in [Customize configuration parameters](#Customize configuration parameters)

 **Note:** The API Gateway differentiates major versions of an API.